 Keyboard and Touchpad

 Since its previous EliteBooks, HP changed the key design slightly; no longer are the keys the traditional, chamfered style, nor are they chiclet-shaped.
 Rather, they’re a combination of the two: while abutting one another at their base, the keys tier up in a terraced fashion.
 We found the layout to be comfortable to type on and fairly quiet.
-The keyboard boasts HP’s DuraKeys, Click to enlargewhich help prevent wear over the long term.
+The keyboard boasts HP’s DuraKeys, which help prevent wear over the long term.

 Like Lenovo, HP offers both a pointing stick and touchpad.
 However, HP’s is concave rather than convex.
 The slight depression is intended to help secure your finger, but we found ours slipping a little more than on Lenovo’s.